Lemon Rice

 Ingredients

-• ½ teaspoon Kosher salt to taste
+• ½ teaspoon salt

 • teaspoon turmeric optional

-• Dill for serving
+• 1 tablespoon chopped parsley for serving

 Instructions

-• Rinse rice in a bowl or fine mesh strainer under cold water until water runs clear, 1 minute.
+• Rinse rice in a bowl or fine mesh strainer under cold water until water runs clear, about 1 minute.

 Notes